jmccune/blog_philcomp/_posts/2016-07-19-secure-yourself-and-brace-for-impact.markdown

   - can be exchanged between permitted parties

 Physical safes and/or institutions like banks perform this function for physical assets.
-Things kept in safes/lock-boxes are guaraded against by the institution's security measures as well as the physical locking mechanism.
+Things kept in safes/lock-boxes are guarded against by the institution's security measures as well as the physical locking mechanism.
 The locking mechanism ensures that only the authorized party (the key holder) is able to open/unlock the safe/lock-box.
-Thusly the contents in the safe are not normally subject to alteration or destroyable.
+Thusly the contents in the safe are not normally subject to alteration, destruction or for copying/capture.
 And they can only be exchanged by removing them from the box and using secure means of exchange (secure couriers or directly handing the contents to someone else.)
 One nice aspect of physical things is that they don't usually copy easily.